blogdaren/PHPCreeper/README.md

 //set worker log file when start as daemon mode as needed【version >= 1.3.8】
 //PHPCreeper::setLogFile('/path/to/phpcreeper.log');

+//redirect all stdandard out to file when run as daemonize【version >= 1.7.0】
+//PHPCreeper::setStdoutFile("/tmp/stdout.log");

 //enable the single worker mode so that we can run without redis, however, you should note
 //it will be limited to run only all the downloader workers in this case【version >= 1.3.2】